Vellimon

 Vellimon is a village situated in Perinad panchayath of Kollam district in Kerala, India.
 It is situated around 13 km away from district headquarters.
 Vellimon is a peninsular landmass of laterite soil that is protruding into Ashtamudi lake the peninsula is having a 20 metre high nearly continuous cliff facing backwaters.
 Farming, fishing and coir manufacturing are major activity in Vellimon.
 Chief cropping in the area is coconut.
 The population is overwhelmingly Hindus and there is visible lack of entrepreneurship and organised activities in the area.
 There were two resorts that came up in Vellimon namely Snehatheeram and Cambay Palm Lagoon.
 Due to lack of co-operation and anti social activities from local communities both were forced to shut down.
 Cambay Palm Lagoon was situated in the scenic laterite cliff that overlooks Munroe Island this resort is currently vandalised by miscreants.

 The major institution in the area is The Institute of Fashion Technology Kerala.

 History

 Vellimon is having a place in history because of the legend of Vellimon Kottaram temple.
 Today nobody will find a Kottaram or Palace in Vellimon despite people referring to a place in Vellimon as Kottaram.
 In Unnuneeli Sandesam there is mentioning about Vellimon.
 The place is referred to as Murithitta in the work.
 This was confirmed by oriental historian Late Mr. K. Raghavan Pillai.

 Politics

 Vellimon is part of Kundara legislative assembly constituencies in the district of Kollam.
-P.C.Vishnunath is the current elected member from Kundara constituency Vellimon is part of Kollam Lok Sabha Constituency.
+P. C. Vishnunadh is the current elected member from Kundara constituency Vellimon is part of Kollam Lok Sabha Constituency.
 Vellimon area has strong presence of CPIM.